thu-ml/zhusuan/docs/tutorials/vae.rst

 .. note::

     The :class:`~zhusuan.distributions.univariate.Bernoulli` StochasticTensor
-    accepts log-odds of probabilities instead of probabilities of being 1.
+    accepts log-odds of probabilities instead of probabilities.
     This is designed for numeric stability reasons.
 Similar tricks are used in :class:`~zhusuan.distributions.univariate.Categorical` , which accepts log
     probabilities instead of probabilities.